Causes of an Inverted Nipple

 Scarring from Nipple or Areola Correction Surgery

-To minimise scarring as much as possible, the incisions are placed discreetly around the outer edge of the areola to blend in with the pigmented skin and natural skin of the breast.
+With the aim to minimise scarring as much as possible, the incisions are placed discreetly around the outer edge of the areola to help blend in with the pigmented skin and natural skin of the breast.
 Most scarring will fade over time with appropriate postoperative care.

 Please visit Scarring After Surgery for more information.

 Not sure where to start?
-Requesta complimentary, obligation-free quote from one of our surgeons.
+Request a complimentary, obligation-free quote from one of our doctors.